salottodev/bisq-mobile/pocs/bisqapp/README.md

 ## Main Goals on this POC

- - [ y ] Validate CodenameOne to create Android builds from the same Java sourcecode.
+ - [ Y ] Validate CodenameOne to create Android builds from the same Java sourcecode.
- - [ - ] Validate CodenameOne framework to create iOS builds from the same Java sourcecode.
+ - ~~[ - ] Validate CodenameOne framework to create iOS builds from the same Java sourcecode.~~
  - [ - ] Validate LOCAL Android Builds
- - [ - ] Validate LOCAL iOS builds
+ - [ Y ] Validate LOCAL iOS builds
  - [ - ] Test including one of Bisq2 modules into an app

-## How to contribute
+## Requirements to contribute and build

+## Contribute

+ - Java 22.0.2.fx-zulu
+ - IntelliJ Idea (you can use other IDEs according to docs, but found that it only works with Intellij)
+ - You can code and test in CodenameOne Java emulator (see Intellij run config "Run in Simulator")
+ - Once you are happy and want to test in the actual platforms, use the run config
+   - **Android**: Local Builds -> Gradle Android Project
+   - **iOS**: Local Builds -> XCode iOS Project
+ - This will generate the corresponding updated project in the platform /target dir.
+If you have the IDE installed and ready it will also launch it.
+ - Then build freom the IDE as you normally would.

+### Android Build

+ - Java 17.0.12.fx-zulu
+ - Android Studio or Intellij with Android plugin
+ - Android SDK and virtual or real device

+**Note**: we have found that build would hang on Apple CPUs Macbook's.
+Linux System is recommended to build Android.

+### iOS Build

+ - Java 11.0.24.fx-zulu
+ - Latest XCode installed, license agreement signed and updated
- - TODO
+ - Cocoapods installed
+ - At least one simulator installed

 ## App Designs

 // TODO - link to doc folder with the selected initial design (figma?)

+##########################################################################

+= Codename One Project

+This is a multi-module maven project for building a Codename One application.
+Codename One applications written in Java and/or Kotlin, and are built as native apps and can be built and deployed to iOS, Android, Mac, Windows, Linux, and also to the Web.

+== Getting Started

+=== Java

+If you plan to use Java as your primary language, https://shannah.github.io/cn1-maven-archetypes/cn1app-archetype-tutorial/getting-started.html[start here].

+=== Kotlin

+If you plan to use Kotlin as your primary language, https://shannah.github.io/cn1app-archetype-kotlin-template/getting-started.html[start here].

+== Eclipse Users

+IMPORTANT: If you use Eclipse as your IDE, **read this first**

+The _tools/eclipse_ directory contains eclipse ".launch" files that will add common Maven goals as menu items inside Eclipse.

+**After importing this project into Eclipse, you should import the launch files.**

+=== Additional Steps for CodeRAD projects

+CodeRAD includes an annotation processor that needs to be activated.
+There are a few additional steps required to enable this in Eclipse.

+.
+Add `org.eclipse.m2e.apt.mode=jdt_apt` to the `./common/.settings/org.eclipse.m2e.apt.prefs`
+.
+Add `target/generated-sources/rad-views` to the .classpath.

+See https://github.com/codenameone/CodenameOne/issues/3724[this issue] for more details.

+== NetBeans Users

+This project is a multi-module Maven project that was generated from a Maven archetype.

+== IntelliJ Users

+The project should work in IntelliJ out of the box.
+No need to copy any files.

+== Help and Support

+See the https://www.codenameone.com[Codename One Web Site].